completecoding/serverless-auto-swagger/README.md

 ### Multi-Valued Query String Parameters

-If you use multi-value query string parameters (array), then you must specify that your `type` is `array` and specify your data type (string or integer) in `itemsType`
+If you use multi-value query string parameters (array), then you must specify that your `type` is `array` and specify your data type (string or integer) in `arrayItemsType`

 ```
 http: {